-- 1) Safety to achieve a significant reduction in traffic fatalities and serious injuries on all public roads - 2) Infrastructure Condition to maintain the highway infrastructure asset system in a state of good repair - Congestion Reduction to achieve a significant reduction in congestion on the National Highway System - 4) System Reliability to improve the efficiency of the surface transportation system - 5) Freight Movement and Economic Vitality to improve the national freight network, strengthen the ability of rural communities to access the national and international trade markets, and support regional economic development - 6) Environmental Sustainability to enhance the performance of the transportation system while protecting and enhancing the environment

-7) Reduced Project Delivery Delays - to reduce project costs, promote jobs and the economy, and expedite the movement of people and goods by accelerating project completion through elimination delays in the project development and delivery process, including reducing regulatory burdens and improving agencies' work practices
+- Safety to achieve a significant reduction in traffic fatalities and serious injuries on all public roads - 2.
+Infrastructure Condition to maintain the highway infrastructure asset system in a state of good repair - Congestion Reduction to achieve a significant reduction in congestion on the National Highway System - 4.
+System Reliability to improve the efficiency of the surface transportation system - 5.
+Freight Movement and Economic Vitality to improve the national freight network, strengthen the ability of rural communities to access the national and international trade markets, and support regional economic development Congestion Reduction to achieve a significant reduction in congestion on the National Highway System - 6.
+Environment to enhance the performance of the transportation system while protecting and enhancing the environment - 7.
+Reduced Project Delivery Delays to reduce project costs, promote jobs and the economy, and expedite the movement of people and goods by accelerating project completion through elimination delays in the project development and delivery process, including reducing regulatory burdens and improving agencies' work practices